KavinduGD/devops/09-ansible/00-intro/readme.md

 8. Group vars
 9. Role defaults

+---

+### facts vs Set_facts

+- facts - Facts are variables automatically discovered by Ansible when it runs the setup module on a host.

+- Set_facts - set_fact is a manual way to define or modify facts (variables) during playbook execution.

+---

 ### Jinja2 templating rules

 - `{{ variable }}` - used to print the value of a variable